SK-SCMLab/Descriptive-Inferential-analysis-for-Manufacturing-operations-using-Excel/README.md

 ## 🐧 Case study: Multivariate and regression analysis in Steel manufacturing operation
 ### 🙊 Objectives
 - To study how multiple input factors affect the tensile strength of the steel
+- To analyze the correlation between critical process variables and the resulting output thickness of steel sheets in a hot rolling process

 ---